A bit of vocabulary:

 Tori receives the sensation of the Ukemi

-Non-opposition can be explained through words, but not learned from them.
+Non-opposition can be explained through words, but cannot be learned from them.

-It is above all through feeling that we can learn it.
+It is above all, through feeling that we can learn no opposition and Ukemi provides a good “tool” for this learning.

-When an action is done with the 5 principles, we feel non-opposition provided we accept it.
+When an action is performed with respect to these 5 principles, we feel non-opposition provided we accept it.

 In Judo, Ukemi brings knowledge.

-Practising Judo is doing something with the partner, a friend.
+Practising Judo is doing something with a partner, or a friend.
 It’s accepting that we progress together.

 What is important is to learn non-opposition.